The Stone Key: Background

 The Stone Key was first published in Australia on 4 February 2008 by Viking Children's Books in trade paperback format.
 In the United States it has been separated into two books, entitled Wavesong and The Stone Key respectively.

 The Stone Key was a short-list nominee for the 2008 Aurealis Award for best young-adult novel but lost to Finnikin of the Rock by Melina Marchetta.

 Synopsis

 When Elspeth sets out from Obernewtyn to Sutrium to testify at the trial of a rebel traitor, she quickly learns not everyone has welcomed the changes caused by the rebellion.
-Pitted against an invasion, Elsepth finds herself on her strangest and most dangerous journey yet.
+Confronted with an invasion, Elsepth finds herself on what she considers her strangest and most dangerous journey yet.
 Drawn into the heart of the Herder Faction, she learns of the terrible plot to destroy the west coast.
-To stop it, Elspeth risks everything, for if she dies, she will never be able to complete her quest to destroy the weaponmachines which wiped out the Beforetime; but if she succeeds, it might just bring her to the final clue needed to find them...
+To stop it, Elspeth takes copious risks, since if she dies, she will never be able to complete her quest to destroy the weapon machines which wiped out the Beforetime; but if she succeeds, it might just bring her to the final clue needed to find them...